Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 ## {{site.TITLE_SSDLC_SECTESTS_GEN}}

-1. **Verification of Security Requirements:** The correct and complete implementation of security and security-relevant requirements and changes MUST be verified with suitable security tests.
+1. **Verify Security Requirements:** The correct and complete implementation of security and security-relevant requirements and changes MUST be verified with suitable security tests.

-2. **Automated and Continuous Testing:** Where possible, security tests SHOULD be executed automatically and continuously (e.g. within CI and CD pipelines) and as early as possible within the development process (following the fail-fast principle).
+2. **Automate and Continuously Test:** Where possible, security tests SHOULD be executed automatically and continuously (e.g. within CI and CD pipelines)

-3. **Immediate Feedback:** Tests SHOULD fail-fast and produce immediate feedback to developers where possible.
+3. **Provide Immediate Feedback:** Tests SHOULD fail-fast and produce immediate feedback to developers where possible.

-4. **Consistant Test Policy:** Test SHOULD be reproducible and executed against a consistent test policy in all stages.
+4. **Enforce a Consistant Test Policy:** Test SHOULD be reproducible and executed against a consistent test policy in all stages.

-5. **Local Testability:** Developers SHOULD be able to run automated test locally against the respective testing policy (dry runs).
+5. **Allow Local Testability:** Developers SHOULD be able to run automated test locally against the respective testing policy (dry runs).

-6. **Use of Production Data:** Test data MUST NOT contain confidential or personal (PII) data references.
+6. **Restrict Use of Production Data:** Test data MUST NOT contain confidential or personal (PII) data references.

-7. **Segregated Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g. a web application firewall).
+7. **Segregate Test Execution:** The execution of security tests MUST NOT be affected by perimeter security systems (e.g. a web application firewall).

-8. **Continious Testing:** Testing SHOULD be triggered periodically even though code may not be changed to identify new vulnerabilities by new rules.

 ## {{site.TITLE_SSDLC_SECTESTS_DEFECTH}}

-1. **Tracking of Security Defects:** Security defects MUST be tracked in a defect tracking system and provide relevant meta information (e.g., criticality rating, CVSS score, etc.).
+1. **Track Security Defects:** Security defects MUST be tracked in a defect tracking system and provide relevant meta information (e.g., criticality rating, CVSS score, etc.).

-2. **Regular Review of Open Defects:** Open security defects SHOULD be regularly checked for relevance and possible quick wins.
+2. **Regular Revie Open Defects:** Open security defects SHOULD be regularly checked for relevance and possible quick wins.

-3. **Defect Remediation:** Security defects identified during the development process MUST be handled according to requirements in [{{site.TITLE_SSDLC_SECDEV_VULMREM}}]({{site.URL_SSDLC_SECDEV_VULMREM}}).
+3. **Remediate Defects:** Security defects identified during the development process MUST be handled according to requirements in [{{site.TITLE_SSDLC_SECDEV_VULMREM}}]({{site.URL_SSDLC_SECDEV_VULMREM}}).
 Defects identified in production systems MUST be managed according to requirements in [{{site.TITLE_SSDLC_SECOP_VULNREMED}}]({{site.URL_SSDLC_SECOPP_VULNREMED}}).

 ## {{site.TITLE_SSDLC_SECTESTS_SECSCANS}}